-The Mandel lab studies sunflowers and their relatives to understand mechanisms that drive and maintain biodiversity in the sunflower family.
-The Asteraceae is the largest family of flowering plants with more than 25,000 species distributed worldwide.
-We also have interests in the genetics of crops and their wild relatives, as well as, organellar genome diversity and evolution in plants.
-For more information about what we do, check out our Research, People, and Publications pages.
+The Mandel lab studies sunflowers and their relatives to understand mechanisms that drive and maintain biodiversity.
+We are curious about the genetic and genomic basis of phenotypic diversity both in natural and agricultural species.
+Asteraceae is the largest family of flowering plants with more than 25,000 species distributed worldwide.
+Many members of the family have importance directly relevant to human health and well being through links with agriculture, medicine, and industry.
+Related to this, we also seek to understand population genetic dynamics in crops and their wild relatives and the role of organellar genome diversity in the evolution of plants.
+For more information about what we do, check out Research, People, and Publications pages.

 Going away dinner.
 Carol leaves the lab to a new postdoc at Mississippi State University in the Folk Lab.